 Yes, Postbank currently offers internet banking facility to internal staff and will make it available to external customers soon.
 You will be able to perform a host of functions from the comfort of your computer, including transfers, account payments and account statements.

-How do I sign up for online banking?
+How do you sign up for online banking?

-To sign up for online banking you need to have a card based account which can be opened at any Post Office retail branch.
-Registration for online banking can only be done online.
+To sign up for online banking you need to have a card based account which can be opened at any Post Office branch countrywide.

 The bank from which the transfer is done must use the swift code of Standard Bank in South Africa from where they will arrange the transfer.
 The correct swift code has to be used, as it is used to convert foreign currency.
 As there are costs involved when converting foreign currency the customer will be responsible for the charges.
 The Standard Bank swift code is: “SBZAZAJJ”